 Part of my job is to meet with customers who have recently adopted the Convergence learning management system (LMS) and want some face-to-face instruction on how to use it in the most efficient manner at their work place.
 As a result, I do a good deal of flying.

 And while I’m flying, I’m often confused when scanning my boarding passes.
-It’s hard to find the information I’m looking for—what is my flight number, when does it leave, and what gate do I need to get to?
+It’s hard to find the information I’m looking for—what is my flight number, when does my plane leave, and what gate do I need to get to?
 You’d think finding that information would be simple enough, but it’s not.

 But what does all this have to do with workforce training, you ask?
 Well, if you’re creating your own e-learning courses, you can apply the same lessons to make the experience better for your learners.
-For example, pay particular attention to what the article says about the hierarchy of information presented on both versions of the boarding pass.

 And for those of you who would like to think about these ideas even more, you could certainly do worse than read one of the all-time classics of usability design, Steve Krug’s book Don’t Make Me Think.